top of page

 * This is a sample of the driving portion of our manual.
 The complete manual is available below

-Buy the complete Hovercraft Operations Manual
+Buy the complete Hovercraft Training Guide

-* Includes Driving Instruction Manual
+* Includes Driving Instruction Guide

 PayPal ButtonPayPal Button

-Manual Includes: General Operation, Principals of Operation, Bag Skirts, Definitions, Pre-Flight Inspections, Post Flight Inspections, Cleaning Lexan Windshields, Cockpit Inspections, Safe Loading, Belt Tensioning, Tip Erosion, Cockpit Procedures, Maneuvering on Land, Climbing Slopes, Clearing Obstacles, Turning, Operating on Ice, Operating on Water, Hump Speed, High Speed Maneuvering, Draining the Skirt, Stopping the Craft, Landing the Craft, Cold Weather Operations, Engine Maintenance, Skirt Maintenance, Driveline Maintenance, General Maintenance, Air Speed Maneuvering Chart, Maneuvering RPM
+Guide Includes: General Operation, Principals of Operation, Bag Skirts, Definitions, Pre-Flight Inspections, Post Flight Inspections, Cleaning Lexan Windshields, Cockpit Inspections, Safe Loading, Belt Tensioning, Tip Erosion, Cockpit Procedures, Maneuvering on Land, Climbing Slopes, Clearing Obstacles, Turning, Operating on Ice, Operating on Water, Hump Speed, High Speed Maneuvering, Draining the Skirt, Stopping the Craft, Landing the Craft, Cold Weather Operations, Engine Maintenance, Skirt Maintenance, Driveline Maintenance, General Maintenance, Air Speed Maneuvering Chart, Maneuvering RPM

 bottom of page